reward-yourself/RSEye/README.md

 **-o** _logfile_

 * This file logs starting and ending times for work periods and breaks.
-Default value is _/tmp/rseye.log_.
-If everything fails, it falls back to _stderr_.
+Default value is `/tmp/rseye.log`.
+If everything fails, it falls back to `stderr`.

 **-m** _maxworktime_

 * This is the allowable maximum value (in minutes) for the accumulative sum of worktime between two consecutive largebreaks.
 If it is larger than 180 (which is 3 hours), it will be set to 180\.
-If it is smaller than _min_(_worktime_, _60_), it is set to _min_(_worktime_, _60_).
+If it is smaller than `min(worktime, 60)`, it is set to `min(worktime, 60)`.
 Default value is 60 minutes.

 ## COMMANDS<a name="COMMANDS"></a>